IBM Cloud Docs

 Subnet Determine which subnets that you want the server to connect to.

-• For x86 architecture, select a profile that fits your workload.
+Profile Select a profile that fits your workload.
 Main considerations include the number of vCPU, amount of RAM, and whether NVMe drives are needed.

 Naming Make sure that you use a unique name for the server.